Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, with the single parameter 'expr' documented as 'String expression to simplify'.
-The description adds no additional parameter information beyond what the schema provides, such as format examples or constraints.
-With high schema coverage, the baseline score of 3 is appropriate.
+The input schema has 100% coverage with a single parameter described as 'String expression to simplify'.
+The description adds no additional meaning beyond what the schema already provides, achieving the baseline score.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.